-I hold a Bachelor of Engineering with a major in metals processing from RMIT University in Melbourne.
-My career has spanned both industry (in consulting firms), and research and development at the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+I hold a Bachelor of Engineering (1st Class Honours) with a major in metals processing from RMIT University in Melbourne.
+My career has spanned both industry, and research and development at the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+I am currently a Senior Industry Fellow at RMIT University.

-Prior to Kingsbury Consulting, I was the director of CSIRO’s Additive Manufacturing Innovation Centre ‘Lab 22’, and previously I was the Research Leader for Additive Manufacturing.
+Prior to Additive Economics, I was the director of CSIRO’s Additive Manufacturing Innovation Centre ‘Lab 22’, and previously I was the Research Leader for Additive Manufacturing.
 In these roles I oversaw the establishment of the innovative Lab 22 project that provided industry access to five differing additive technologies: electron beam melting, laser melting, laser cladding, binder jetting and cold spray.
 I was also responsible for implementing the Lab 22 industry engagement program where partner companies accessed and learnt additive technologies.
-I was also responsible for leading license agreement negotiations and oversaw the associated additive manufacturing intellectual property portfolio.
+A CSIRO I led license agreement negotiations and oversaw the associated additive manufacturing intellectual property portfolio.
 I have worked more broadly in metal technologies including additive manufacturing since 2011.
-Specifically my focus has been in the area of metal powders for additive manufacturing.
+Specifically, my focus has been in the area of metal powders for additive manufacturing.

 My earlier career was focused on the development of feasibility studies, techno-economic and commercialisation readiness assessments, in both an industry and research organisation context.
-I have long worked in the area of bringing new technology to market and can comfortably work across industry and R&D.
+My specialty is in bringing new technology to market, finding the right product-market fit, and justifying a business case.

 I am known authority on additive manufacturing technologies and am frequently called upon for expert opinion on additive technologies, the global marketplace for additive manufacturing and forecasts for the additive manufacturing market.
 I have spoken at international conferences, contributed to highly respected industry reports, and have worked across the media formats of television, print and radio.